tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 ---
-title: "Create an OpenAPI Specification through Stoplight Studio"
+title: "Create a OpenAPI specification using a visual editor (Stoplight Studio)"
 permalink: pubapis_openapis_quickstart_stoplight.html
 course: "Documenting REST APIs"
 sidebar: docapis
 weight: 4.3
 section: restapispecifications
 path1: /restapispecifications.html
+redirect_from:
+- /learnapidoc/stoplight_studio_tutorial.html
 ---

-You can create an OpenAPI specification document in several ways: (a) auto-generating it from annotations in your source code, (b) coding it by hand in an editor such as the Swagger Editor, and (c) using a GUI editor such as Stoplight Studio.
+In [Introduction to the OpenAPI specification](pubapis_openapi_intro.html), I explained that you can create an OpenAPI specification document in several ways: (a) auto-generating it from annotations in your source code, (b) coding it by hand in an editor such as the Swagger Editor, and (c) using a GUI editor such as Stoplight Studio.
 In this tutorial, I'll walk through the third approach: using Stoplight Studio, a GUI editor for modeling your API.
 In this tutorial, you'll use Stoplight Studio to create a valid OpenAPI specification, using the OpenWeatherMap as the sample API.

 {: .note}
 A more detailed introduction to Stoplight Studio is provided in [Stoplight — visual modeling tools for creating your OpenAPI spec](pubapis_stoplight.html).